Indira Neville: Biography

 Neville began her career working in television production after graduating from Auckland University of Technology in 1993.
 After gaining a graduate diploma in teaching in 1997, Neville worked in the field of primary education.
 She became recognised for her educational work in ICT and eLearning, and was principal of Mulberry Grove School, on Great Barrier Island, New Zealand.
-She currently works for the National Library of New Zealand as a principal adviser.
+She is currently a teacher at Glen Eden Intermediate School in Auckland.

 She has appeared in numerous New Zealand and Australian exhibitions and anthologies, including Oats, Dad and Tracy, My Soiled Sample, Pictozine, Tiny Peeks, Blood and Thunder, My Life as a Mega-rich Bombshell, and Loser Gurrl.
 Her work has also appeared in the mainstream magazines f*INK, Pavement, Loose, and Werewolf, and she is a regular contributor to the published Melbourne comics periodical Dailies.

 Oats Collective

 Oats Comics was established in 1993 in Hamilton, New Zealand.
 Neville began drawing mini comics, both solo and in collaboration with fellow Oats creators Clayton Noone and Stefan Neville, her brother.
 She contributed to Oats collective publications, including Dad and Tracy and The Hood, as well as their exhibitions.
 In 2005 they held an exhibition entitled A Fist or a Club or Something at Special Gallery, in Customs St. East, Auckland, and here she launched her solo comic book I am a Comic.
 She started her most notable solo comic Nice Gravy while a member of Oats Comics collective.